parroty/exvcr/README.md

 Deleted example_ibrowse_multiple.json.
 ```

+If -a (--all) option is specified, all the cassetes in the specified folder becomes the target for delete.

 ##### Notes
 If the cassette save directory is changed from the default, [--dir] option can be used to specify the directory.